- How can I contact the Open Food Facts team, ask questions or make suggestions?

-Almost all other sites forbid reproduction and reuse of their data and images, and that's actually the reason why we are creating Open Food Facts: to make all this data available to all and for all uses.
+Probably not.
+Almost all other sites forbid reproduction and reuse of their data and images, and that is actually the reason why we have created Open Food Facts: to make all this data available to all and for all uses.

 To avoid any legal problem, we therefore ask contributors to only add pictures that they took themselves, and only data that is coming from the product packaging and label.

 I am a food product manufacturer, can I add my own products?

 Bai!
 The only condition is to accept that the data and the pictures be made available under an open licence. (see the Terms of contribution)

 We have developped a free platform to let you easily import photos and data about your products, regardless of your size.
 It will let you import complete and up-to-date data and visuals into Open Food Facts that will be visible in more than 100 other nutritional apps.
 Additionaly, the platform provides suggestions to improve the Nutri-Score of your products.
 Contact-us to discuss how we could proceed: firstname.lastname@example.org

 What is the difference with other web sites, services and mobile applications that already allow to view food products information?